Modelling money management

 - avoid impulse buying and check prices instead.

 Encouraging responsible money management

-As your child gets older, it’s a good idea to give him more control over his money and how he spends it.
-This will help him learn important and lifelong money management skills.
+As your child gets older, it’s a good idea to give your child more control and responsibility over his money and how he spends it.
+This will help your child learn important and lifelong money management skills.

 These guidelines might apply whether it’s pocket money you’ve given your child or money he has earned himself – for example, from a part-time job.
-It’s important for your child to try to save some money, rather than spending it all.
+It’s important to guide your child towards saving some of his money, rather than spending it all.